-Forty-eight years ago this summer — in late July and August 1966 — the Beatles found themselves in a touchy situation.
+Forty-nine years ago this summer—in late July and August 1966—the Beatles found themselves in a touchy situation.
 On July 29 of that year, a teen magazine called Datebook published segments of a nearly 5-month-old interview with John Lennon.
 Among the republished segments was this quote by Lennon: "We're more popular than Jesus now; I don't know which will go first — rock 'n' roll or Christianity."

 Paul McCartney has released a new single — with an old feel.
 The catchy new song, which happens to be called "New," is the Mark Ronson-produced title track from his upcoming studio album.
 The album, the followup to 2012's Kisses on the Bottom, will be released October 15 in the US (October 14 in the UK).